jackrendor/jhf/README.md

 Install `golang` and then download and build the source code:
 `go install github.com/jackrendor/jhf@latest`

+`go get -u github.com/jackrendor/jhf`

 On a linux machine, the binary should be located in `~/go/bin/`

 On a windows machine, you should be able to run it from the terminal without specifying the path

+# Installation errors
+If you have issues with compiling, probably you don't have the required last version of golang

+If you don't want to bother with installing golang, you can get the binaries here: [https://github.com/jackrendor/jhf/releases/](https://github.com/jackrendor/jhf/releases/)

 # Example